 How to Make Authentic Vietnamese Peanut Sauce?

-Luckily, this sauce is extremely easy to make and comes together in just a few minutes using ingredients you may already have in your pantry.
+Luckily, this peanut dipping sauce recipe is extremely easy to make and comes together in just a few minutes using ingredients you may already have in your pantry.
 You’d be surprised how boiling together a simple combination of peanut butter, hoisin, vinegar, and water – yes, that’s all you need – can create such a dynamic sauce!

 Vietnamese Peanut Sauce for Vegans and Vegetarians